 Maintenance: For the health benefit of your birds, but easy to clean and easy to maintain birdbaths.
 It is also good to consider whether to go for a heated birdbath or not.
 Heated birdbaths will help to keep your birds warm even in colder temperatures.
 Be careful to regulate the temperatures though, so you don’t end up hurting your birds.

-Whether the birdbath be hanging or a deck-mounted one, heated or not, made of plastic or made of resin, the important thing to understand about birdbaths is that they are primarily about your birds and secondarily about you.
+Whether the birdbath be hanging or a deck-mounted one, heated bird bath or not, made of plastic or made of resin, the important thing to understand about birdbaths is that they are primarily about your birds and secondarily about you.